hki-intro-to-ds-project-2024/intro-to-ds-2024/README.md

 # intro-to-ds-2024
-A project where we aim to provide improvement suggestions to the bike routes in the city of Helsinki.
+A project where we aim to provide maintanance suggestions on the bikestops of the city of Helsinki.
+Uses a flask backend with a timescale database and typescript/react frontend.
+Analytics by Maarja Mustimets done with R.

 ## How to run
 - Have docker installed for easy timescale db